 Benefits of customer segmentation models

-Personalized in-app experiences
+1. Personalized in-app experiences

-For example, segmenting users of a project management tool based on their roles allows the app to present relevant features tailored to each role.
+For example, segmenting users of a project management tool based on their roles allows the app to present relevant features tailored to each framework.
 Project managers might see detailed task overviews and team performance analytics.
 Meanwhile, team members could receive simplified task lists and collaboration tools.

-Upselling opportunities
+3. Upselling opportunities

 For instance, let’s say you’ve identified a segment of customers who have reached a limit of 15 created reports in your app.
-These users are highly engaged but may be approaching a point where they need more advanced features or a higher-tier plan.
+These users are highly engaged but may be approaching a point where they need a higher-tier plan.
+By using a value-based or behavioral model, you can trigger personalized in-app ads or emails that encourage them to upgrade at the right moment.

-Improved customer loyalty and overall satisfaction
+4. Improved customer loyalty and overall satisfaction

-Types of customer segmentation models
+Core data inputs for customer segmentation models

 Here are different ways of segmenting customers: